TN 59 (02-13)

-You must obtain the wage earner’s signed authorization (i.e., SSA-795, (Statement of Claimant or Other Person)) to contact the wage verification company prior to requesting wage data from VerifyDirect.
+You must obtain the wage earner’s authored response on the APIA screen, or secure a signed authorization (i.e., SSA-8510, Authorization for the Social Security Administration to Obtain Personal Information)) to contact the wage verification company prior to requesting wage data from VerifyAdvantage.
 In addition, the wage earner’s signed authorization must state the permissible purpose for requesting the data.
 Therefore, the wage earner’s signed authorization must also contain the following language: “Permissible Purpose—Eligibility for a benefit granted by a government agency; the SSA is required by law to consider the employee’s financial responsibility or status.”

 Fax the authorization into the NDRED or the CEF, as appropriate, and destroy the paper copy.
-We must retain the electronic copy of the authorization in the event VerifyDirect needs to see it.
+We must retain the electronic copy of the authorization in the event VerifyAdvantage needs to see it.

 3. Obtaining wage verification

-Take the following steps to request wage information from VerifyDirect:
+Take the following steps to request wage information from VerifyAdvantage:

 Click on “Log in” in the Government Requestor section.